 Yesh Atid

-Yesh Atid (literally: "There is a Future") is a center party that was established before the elections for the 19th Knesset by Israeli journalist and media personality Yair Lapid.
-The party was the surprise of the election: it managed to win 19 seats, positioning it as the second largest political faction in the Knesset.
-In the 2015 elections Yesh Atid lost 8 seats.
+Yesh Atid is a centrist party that was established ahead of the 2013 elections at the initiative of journalist and media personality Yair Lapid.
+The new party was the main surprise of those elections after it managed to win 19 seats, making it the second largest faction in the Knesset.

 Candidates